 Crafted to be enjoyed now or within five years of vintage.5 Years

-This wine can be enjoyed with a variety of dishes, including classic herb roasted chicken, citrus marinated halibut, or moules marinière.
+This wine can be enjoyed with a variety of dishes, including Dijon tarragon chicken, roasted halibut,or moules marinière.

-The 2017 growing season was characterized by a cool spring in the Arroyo Seco.
+The 2018 growing season was characterized by a cool spring in the Arroyo Seco.
 Cool, foggy mornings and evenings, with daytime highs in the 80s through the summer, provided optimum weather for ripening Chardonnay.
-The warm weather in early September, balanced by the afternoon winds of the valley, fully ripened the fruit and extended the 2017 growing season.
-The Chardonnay harvest began on October 7th, which is later than normal for this region, and finished on October 31.
-Our Riverstone Chardonnay is now comprised of nine Chardonnay clones - 4, 5, 17, 76, 95, 96, 548, 809 and Hyde-Wente - each bringing one component to the complexity of flavors, textures and acidities that will be found in the final blend.
+The warm weather in September, along with the recurring afternoon winds, provided the slow ripening needed to maximize flavors and textures.
+The Chardonnay harvest began on October 4th, which was later than recent vintages.
+Our Riverstone Chardonnay is now comprised of nine Chardonnay clones - 4, 5, 17, 76, 95, 96, 548, 809 and Hyde-Wente, each bringing one component to the complexity of flavors, textures and acidities in the final blend.

 The vines for our J. Lohr Estates Riverstone Chardonnay are grown primarily on Elder loam soils underlain by “riverstones” deposited over thousands of years by the Arroyo Seco River.
 These stones limit soil depth from one to four feet, although roots are found at greater depths.
 This unique combination of sandy loam and cobblestone soil keeps the vines’ vegetative growth and fruit in balance, while the cool climate and winds of the Salinas Valley extend the growing season - retaining the natural grape acids and intense varietal character of Chardonnay.